 All of the Market Partners sponsored below a particular Market Partner, down to the first Market Partner of the rank of Associate Market Partner (AMP) or above in each Downline leg.

 The Personal Volume of a Market Partner and each of the Market Partners in the Market Partner’s Group.
 See the definitions of “Volume” and “Group” above and “Personal Volume” below (Starter Kits and Sales Aids have no Bonus Volume)

 All individuals who are living at or doing business at the same residential address, and who are related by blood or marriage, or who are living together as a family unit or in a family-like setting.
 A household includes, but is not limited to, spouses, heads-of-household, and dependent family members residing in the same residence.

-The layers of downline Market Partners in a particular Market Partner’s Marketing Organisation.
+The layers of downline Market Partners in a particular Market Partner’s Downline.
 This term refers to the relationship of a Market Partner, relative to a particular upline Market Partner, determined by the number of Market Partners between them who are related by Sponsorship.
 For example, if A sponsors B, who sponsors C, who sponsors D, who sponsors E; then E is on A’s fourth level.

 Market Partner Activity Report

 An online report generated by MONAT that provides critical data relating to the identities of Market Partners, Sales Information, and enrollment activity of each Market Partner’s Downline.
 This report contains confidential and trade secret information which is proprietary to MONAT and is accessible to Market Partners through the Back Office.